-The Company is also pursuing compliance with the International Finance Corporation's eight performance standards for sustainable development, building on an assessment conducted with an independent consultant last year.
+The Company is also pursuing compliance with the International Finance Corporation's eight performance standards for sustainable development.
 This aligns with the Company's commitment to responsible mining while providing the ancillary benefit of positioning the project for development by the Company, or another party, upon successful completion of the EEIA process.